 What You Should Know About This Degree

 Being a successful project manager means seeing a project through from conception to close.
 Project managers must be able to stay organized, solve problems creatively, communicate effectively, and work collaboratively.
-When considering a career as a project manager, it’s important to reflect on your personal strengths, to determine if you have the right aptitudes for this job.
+When considering a career as a project manager, it’s important to reflect on your personal strengths to determine if you have the right aptitudes for this job.

 Earning an MBA in project management is just one way to enter or advance in the project management field.
 You can also earn a Master of Science (MS) degree, which will have a more research-focused approach that may include completing a thesis.
-There are also number graduate certificate programs offering project management education.
+There are also a number of graduate certificate programs offering project management education.
 These types of programs tend to have a faster completion time and cost less, although they do not result in the granting of a full degree.
-When deciding which type of project management program you want to pursue, think about what your ultimate career goals are, and the type of education that will best prepare you.
+When deciding which type of project management program you want to pursue, think about what your ultimate career goals are and the type of education that will best prepare you.

 Once you finish your degree, you will likely want to pursue one or more professional certifications in project management.
 These certifications are voluntary, but they demonstrate to employers your knowledge and commitment to the project management field, making you a more attractive job candidate.